2021-22 Application Deadline is

 Since applicants are pulled by grade-level and NOT by family, it is very possible this could happen.
 Please remember that if you choose to decline a spot because your other children have not been offered a spot and in the future another spot is offered to another child in your family, we cannot go back and reinstate the status of the spot you declined.

 We currently have one TK class of 24, three kindergarten classes with 24 students in each class, and three classes of grade 1 through 6 (grade 1 has 25 students in each class and each grade-level goes up by 1 with 6th grade being at 30).
 Remember that students who are currently enrolled at TPS automatically rollover to the next grade level.
 Spots are offered based on vacancies due to the increase in class size from grade to grade or because a student leaves TPS.
-TK does not have any students feeding into the 2020-21 class and with the addition of TK, 2020-21 will be the last year that our kindergarten class does not have anyone feeding into that grade level.
+TK does not have any students feeding into the 2020-21 class.
 PLEASE NOTE: Sometimes there is a need to retain students in K-6.
 To use kindergarten as an example, just because we do not have anyone feeding into kindergarten, there could be students who would benefit by repeating this grade-level and therefore, we would not be able to offer all 72 spots.
 In grades 7 through 12, we have approximately 90 students in each grade-level.
 We will offer all available spots in each grade-level based on what we have available.